RisingOS-Revived/risingOS_changelogs/README.md

 ## 🙌 All Features currently shipped with respective Authors and Contributors
 Below is a detailed compilation of all features incorporated into the current release, accompanied by the acknowledgments of the original authors and contributors of the listed features.

-**Disclaimer:** The risingOS team may have made partial modifications to these features.
+**Disclaimer:** The RisingOS Revived team may have made partial modifications to these features.
 However, it is essential to note that we do not assert or will NEVER assert ownership to any of these features, nor do we claim any part of them as our own.
 All copyrights and credits belong to their respective authors and contributors.

 Your understanding and appreciation for the creativity and efforts of the original contributors are highly valued.
 We extend our outmost gratitude and appreciation to all the people listed below for their contributions and efforts to the development of these features 🙏